kdefives/oauth2-riot/README.md

 composer check
 ```

-## How to contribute to this repo
+## How to contribute
-If you want to clone this repository locally you can do that (indeed, you must install docker):
+If you want to quickly clone, develop and test on your localhost.
+You can follow this steps below.
+Indeed, you must have git and docker (ie. Docker Desktop on Windows) to proceed.
 ```cli
 git clone ...
 cd oauth2/riot